facebook/zstd/programs/zstd.1.md

 Typical gains range from 10% (at 64KB) to x5 better (at <1KB).

 * `--train FILEs`:
-    use FILEs as training set to create a dictionary.
+    Use FILEs as training set to create a dictionary.
     The training set should contain a lot of small files (> 100), and weight typically 100x the target dictionary size (for example, 10 MB for a 100 KB dictionary).

+    Supports multithreading if `zstd` is compiled with threading support.
+    Additional parameters can be specified with `--train-cover`.
+    The legacy dictionary builder can be accessed with `--train-legacy`.
+    Equivalent to `--train-cover=d=8,steps=4`.
 * `-o file`:
-    dictionary saved into `file` (default name: dictionary)
+    Dictionary saved into `file` (default name: dictionary).
 * `--maxdict=#`:
-    limit dictionary to specified size (default : (112640)
+    Limit dictionary to specified size (default: 112640).
 * `--dictID=#`:
     A dictionary ID is a locally unique ID that a decoder can use to verify it is using the right dictionary.